A boil is a collection of pus that can occur anywhere from your scalp to your feet. Developing a boil in your gum can be painful and uncomfortable.

 As pain is usually the first indicator of a gum boil, there are a few at-home remedies that can help you ease the discomfort until you are able to visit your dentist.
 Remember that these are only temporary and not replacements for professional dental care.

-1) Warm water and salt rinse – This helps to reduce pain and infection.
+- Warm water and salt rinse- This helps to reduce pain and infection.

-2) Analgesics – Over the counter analgesics like paracetamol or diclofenac can be taken to relieve the painful symptoms.
+- Analgesics- Over the counter analgesics like paracetamol or diclofenac can be taken to relieve the painful symptoms.

-3) Applying analgesic gel to the area can also relieve pain.
+- Applying an analgesic gel to the area can also relieve pain.

 Noticing a boil or pimple on your gum is most often a sign that something is wrong and there is an ongoing infection.
-An urgent trip to your dentist’s office is very necessary to prevent it from getting worse.
+A trip to your dentist’s office is necessary to find out why exactly you’re having the boil and to prevent it from getting worse.